 Finally, it’s vital to make sure that you get enough good-quality sleep at night to prevent fatigue or recover from the effect of tiring or stressful activity throughout the day.

 Although this may be the most obvious advice, many of us often underestimate the impact that shortened sleeping time, or disrupted sleep, can have on our energy levels and health and well-being, in general.

 How much sleep we need largely depends on our age and some other factors.
-However, on average, adults should sleep for around 7–9 hours per night in order to feel refreshed.
+However, on average, adults should sleep for around

 The Centers for Disease Control and Prevention (CDC) suggest that, to get a good night’s sleep, we should form a